 If this feels like an opportunity meant for you, fill out an application.
 Completed applications and any questions can be directed to Barry Godfrey, our education and enforcement warden for the Capitol State Forest, via email or in-person at 801 88th Ave.
 SE, Tumwater, WA 98501.

-For more information about campground hosting with DNR visit our camp host Web page.
+For more information about campground hosting with DNR visit our volunteer web page.